APS Officer Level 3 + 4 (APS3 and APS4)

+If you are looking at entry level government jobs, you will typically be seeking an APS3 level position.
 At the mid-level officer levels, responsibilities can become a little more specialised as individuals pursue a specific career path.
 Generally speaking, officers at these levels are still expected to work under close supervision, while contributing to tactical discussions about policies, programs or initiatives in the development of which they are involved.

 Officers at this level will not typically supervise staff, but may be expected to assist and mentor junior staff from time to time.

-They will be expected to possess or develop strong subject matter knowledge and actively contribute to internal discussions, including with senior management.
+At the APS4 work level standards they will be expected to possess or develop strong subject matter knowledge and actively contribute to internal discussions, including with senior management.

 The information below is taken from the ‘Integrated Leadership System’, published by the Australian Public Service Commission (APSC) and common to all Federal Government Departments, Agencies and Statutory Corporations.
 Most State and Local Governments have adopted these criteria (or criteria close to them).